 GSA began in NYC with a handful of schools.
-Today, it has become an inclusive grassroots movement with 2,000 public/charter, private and independent K-12 school members -- including the entire NYC public school system -- reaching nearly 2 million students in 37 states and 10 countries -- and is growing by word of mouth alone!
+Today, it has become an inclusive grassroots movement with 8,500 public/charter, private and independent K-12 school members -- including 24 large public school districts -- reaching nearly 7 million students in 41 states and 53 countries!

-Uniquely created by schools, GSA’s goals are: 1) to help schools measure-reduce-report their carbon footprint and non-renewable resource consumption; 2) to build a peer-to-peer community that shares best practices and accelerates the implementation of sustainable solutions; and 3) to educate the broadest number of people about the importance of 21st Century leadership through environmental stewardship, and to prepare students for the new green economy.
+GSA’s goals are: 1) to help schools measure-reduce-report their carbon footprint and non-renewable resource consumption; 2) to build a peer-to-peer community that shares best practices and accelerates the implementation of sustainable solutions; and 3) to educate the broadest number of people about the importance of 21st century leadership through environmental stewardship, and to prepare students for the new green economy.

 GSA programs integrate education and action, and aggregate progress across geo-political, socio-economic and generational boundaries.
 Best practices ripple outward from schools, to families, to the workplace.
 GSA programs such as the Green Cup Challenge, Student Climate & Conservation Corps (Sc3) and Sc3 Congress, and a new measurement and reporting platform, are open to member and schools.
 These programs involve the whole school community -- faculty, students, business officers, facility managers, heads of school, administrators, staff and parents -- in a broad range of sustainability and energy actions.